tristantao/kaggle_survivor/writeup.md

 setwd("/Users/Jeff_Adams/Desktop/work/kaggle_survivor/")
 ```

 To run what you just wrote in your RScript, enter CONTROL and RETURN at the same time!
-It should now pop up on the bottom left window labeled console.
+It should now pop up on the bottom left window labeled "Console".
 Congrats you've just run your first line of R code!
 From now on you can run any of our code snippets by copy and pasting it into your own RScript and entering CONTROL and RETURN.

 The path is essentially a hierchical represention of the workspace location. && I find this confusing